Le Soleil (Senegal)

-Le Soleil is a daily newspaper published in Dakar, Senegal and founded in 1970.
+Le Soleil is a state-run daily newspaper published in Dakar, Senegal and founded in 1970.
+It was founded as a state-run newspaper by Senegal president Léopold Sédar Senghor at a time when press freedoms were tightly circumscribed.
+Since Senegal's transition to a democracy in 2000, the state has remained the main shareholder.

 History

 In 1933, French press publisher Charles de Breteuil founded the Paris-Dakar as a weekly newspaper.
 The Paris-Dakar would in 1936 become the first daily newspaper in subsaharan Africa.
 Following the independence of Senegal, the paper changed its name in 1961 and became the Dakar-Matin.
 On 20 May 1970, it finally became Le Soleil.